My Hot Flash Was Actually a Kundalini Awakening (It Wasn't)

 I woke up at 3:17 AM absolutely certain my body had decided to exit the mortal plane via internal fire.

-My third thought: ...oh.
+My third thought was, ...oh.

-Here's what nobody tells you about perimenopause: It feels exactly like every description of spiritual awakening you've ever read.
+Here's what nobody tells you about perimenopause.
+It feels exactly like every description of spiritual awakening you've ever read.

 I spent an embarrassing amount of time trying to make my symptoms mean something.